Azure/AzureDataLake/docs/Release_Notes/2017/2017_Summer/USQL_Release_Notes_2017_Summer.md

 The image tagging processor `Cognition.Vision.ImageTagger` changed the resulting `Tags` column's data type from `string` to `SQL.MAP<string, float?>` in order to provide more detailed confidence level information for each returned tag.

-##### The `Cognition.Vision.EmotionaAnalyzer` UDO has been removed
+##### The `Cognition.Vision.EmotionAnalyzer` UDO has been removed

 This UDO has been replaced by an equivalent extractor and applier.
-For more details on the replacements see below (TBD: Add forward link).
+For more details on the replacements see [below](#human-face-emotion-detection-is-available-as-an-extractor-and-an-applier).

 ##### The `Cognition.Vision.FaceDetector` UDO has been removed

 This UDO has been replaced by an equivalent extractor and applier.
-For more details on the replacements see below (TBD: Add forward link).
+For more details on the replacements see [below](#human-age-and-gender-estimation-is-now-available-as-extractor-and-applier).

 ##### The assembly `TextCommon` has been removed for the set of deployed assemblies